Wendy Roediger – Principal

 Sky has a BA in Visual Arts and English Honours and is actively exploring how ecological relationships can be expressed through play, storytelling, performance and puppetry to encourage social and environmental connection.

-Maree has been teaching visual art for over 40 years and has a particular fondness for claywork.
+Maree has been teaching visual art for 42 years and has a particular fondness for claywork.
 She said the highlight of her work was teaching the children of past students.

 Her favourite aspect of teaching was providing both an opportunity for and encouraging students’ awareness and sensibility to art.
 She chose to teach at MRIS due to an interest in the intial concept of setting up of an independent school.